Douglas-Machado/dway/README.md

  ## REQUEST

+  #### Warning

+  if you prefer to run this application with osrm-docker, checkout the osrm-backend documentation and download the map at [Geofabrik](http://download.geofabrik.de/)

+  using without docker, you can send `one` request per `five` seconds

   Using an api client like Insomnia or Postman make the example request below:

   ### Header